 \subsection{Data}

-The data consists of PT trips from 1-Jan-2017 to 21-Dec-2018 in Metropolitan Copenhagen, Denmark.
-These trips are conducted with electronic travel cards (``Rejsekort'') and so account for approximately $1 / 3$ of all bus and train trips \citep{rejsekort}.
-For this case study, we use trips between the $6$ most active Public Transport (PT) stations, as depicted in \Vref{fig:stations}, thus obtaining $6^2 - 6 = 30$ Origin-Destination (OD) pairs with total $\SI{2.15}{\million}$ trips.
-This allows us to simulate a closed PT system with urban-scale travel distances, and our findings can then be proportionally expanded to larger PT networks.
+The data for the case study consists of PT trips from 1-Jan-2017 to 21-Dec-2018 in Metropolitan Copenhagen, Denmark.
+These trips are conducted with electronic travel cards (``Rejsekort'') and so account for approximately $1 / 3$ of all bus and train trips.
+As dynamically routed Public Transport (PT) is still emerging, we consider a hypothetical ``pilot'' experiment, where dynamically routed buses serve the $6$ most active PT stations, depicted in \Cref{fig:stations}.
+For these $6^2 - 6 = 30$ Origin-Destination (OD) pairs, the data contains $\SI{2.15}{\million}$ trips, based on which we simulate various closed PT systems with urban-scale travel distances.

 We aggregate the data by counting hourly trip starts for each OD pair.
 Then, we draw at random $N = 100$ hours from 2018-Dec-1 00:00, $\dots$, 2018-Dec-21 23:00.
 The Ground Truth observations are thus the hourly trip counts for each OD pair in these $N$ hours.
 Based on the Ground Truth observations, we next simulate noisy predictions of PT demand.